-Getting orders for an overseas (OCONUS) move is the beginning of an exciting journey for military members and their families, but it also requires meticulous planning.
+Getting orders for an overseas (OCONUS) military relocation is the beginning of an exciting journey for military members and their families, but it also requires meticulous planning.

-If you have a furry friend in the family, it adds an extra layer of complexity to your PCS move.
-Here's what military families need to know to know about moving with pets and international pet travel, including specific regulations for popular OCONUS duty stations.
+If you have a furry friend in the family, it adds an extra layer of complexity to your military move.
+Here's what military families need to know about moving with pets and international pet travel, including requirements for pet travel overseas for popular OCONUS duty stations.

 But if you’ve ever moved with a pet internationally, you know that this allowance may not cover moving your pets completely, not to mention the amount of research required for each country's differing regulations.
-It’s this amount of time and money required that causes many military members to leave their pets with family members while OCONUS.
+It’s the amount of time and money required that causes many military members to leave their pets with family members or friends while OCONUS.

 Each country has overseas pet quarantine regulations that extend beyond the standard health certificate and pet examinations.
 Even the United States requirements vary as soon as you leave the continental U.S. Take Hawaii and Guam, for example.

-Hawaii is a rabies-free state, which means that the state requires that pets must be rabies-free, up to date on current vaccines, and quarantine for 120 days, which can take place prior to arrival if certain requirements are met.
-Note that cats and dogs not meeting these requirements will be quarantined up to 120 days on arrival.
+Hawaii is a rabies-free state, so the state requires that pets must be rabies-free, up to date on current vaccines, and quarantined for 120 days, which can take place prior to arrival if certain requirements are met.
+Note that cats and dogs not meeting these requirements will be quarantined for up to 120 days on arrival.
 Learn more at Hawaii.gov.

-The application form (Dog & Cat Import Form ASQ-279), two original rabies certificates (signed in ink), and payment must be sent to the AQO at least 10 days prior to arrival.
+The application form (Dog & Cat Import Form ASQ-279), two original rabies certificates (signed in ink), and payment must be sent to the AQO at least 10 days prior to arrival if you’re moving to Hawaii with pets.

-Failure to meet these requirements will result in your pet being placed in quarantine for however many remaining days they need to meet the 120-day quarantine requirement.
+Failure to meet these requirements will result in your pet being placed in quarantine for however many remaining days needed to meet the 120-day quarantine requirement.
 Kennel fees are at the owner’s expense.

-For more information on importing pets to Guam, visit the Customs & Quarantine Agency Government of Guam website.
+For more information on importing pets to Guam for a PCS move, visit the Customs & Quarantine Agency Government of Guam website.

 Travel further from the U.S. and you’ll find differing regulations regarding pets.
 Below, we're covering some popular OCONUS duty stations.